geekpro404/holy-alquran/README.md

 </div>

 ## Motive
 This is one of my dream project.
 Al-Quran is a Sadaqah Jariyah.
 I hope to make it easy for everyone to read, study, & learn Al-Quran.
-I'm very gratitude to Allah (SWT) for giving me this opportunity to work a project about the Holy Quran.
+I'm very gratitude to Allah (SWT) for giving me this opportunity to work a project about the Holy Quran. <br>Al-Quran has many names including The Noble Quran, Al-Quran Al-Kareem, Al-Ketab, Al-Furqan, Al-Maw'itha, Al-Thikr & Al-Noor.

 ## Contribute
 I'm very grateful to all people who help me to develop this project.
 If you want to contribute, please read the [CONTRIBUTING](https://github.com/mrhrifat/holy-alquran/blob/master/CONTRIBUTING.md) file.